justinyates887/Eldara/content/Science/The Aetheric Weave (Magic).md

 ### [[Sorcerers]]

-Sorcerers are born with a connection to the Weave, often due to lineage tied to the Aevari, particularly Pyrael, Valora, or Galeon.
+Sorcerers are born with a connection to the Weave, often due to lineage tied to the Aevari, particularly [[Pyrael, Aevari of Fire]], [[Valora, Aevari of Water]], or [[Galeon, Aevari of Air]].
 Their magic is innate, flowing from their blood and spirit.
 Sorcerers are seen as both blessed and dangerous: vessels of raw, uncontrolled divine energy.
 Their power is potent but prone to volatility.

 ### [[Wizards]]